This year I try to record my attempt at solving the Advent of Code 2023 riddles. This is Day 3 - see https:adventofcode.com/2023/day/3

 plt.show()

 Now, we step through each gear instance, create a mask for that gear, dilate it, and then step through all digits and check if they are in the gear mask.
-If we get two digits in the end, we multiply them to get the dear ratio and save the ratios to a list.
+If we get two digits in the end, we multiply them to get the gear ratio and save the ratios to a list.

 gear_ratios = []